Equations in Burnside groups: Lifting theorems

 \subsection{Shortening limit groups with no root splitting}

 In this section, we fix once and for all a non-elementary hyperbolic group $\Gamma$ acting properly co-compactly on a hyperbolic length space $X$, so that $(\Gamma, X)$ is a $\tau$-bootstrap for some $\tau \in (0,1)$.
-We refer the reader to \autoref{def: shortenable} for the definition of a shortenable limit group.
+The goal is to prove the existence of shortening quotients that will allow us to apply the material of \autoref{sec: infinite desc seq}.

+Recall that the definition of a shortening limit group (\autoref{def: shortenable}) relies on a group property $\mathcal P$.
+The one we use here is the following: a group $H$ has $\mathcal P$ if all its abelian subgroups are finitely generated.
+This property being fixed for the remainder of this section, we make an abuse of vocabulary and say that a sequence / limit group is \emph{shortenable} if it is shortenable with respect to this property.

 \begin{prop} Let $G$ be a finitely presented group.
 Let $(L, \eta) \in \mathfrak G(G)$.
 If $L$ is freely indecomposable with no essential root splitting, then $(L, \eta)$ is shortenable. \end{prop}

 \begin{proof} We fix once and for all a finite generating set $U$ of $G$.
 Note that if $L$ is abelian, then the conclusion directly follows from \autoref{rem: fp group are shortenable}.
 Therefore, from now on we assume that $L$ is non-abelian.
 Consider a sequence $(n_k)$ of odd integers diverging to infinity and a sequence of morphisms $\phi_k \colon G \to \Gamma / \Gamma^{n_k}$ such that $(\Gamma / \Gamma^{n_k}, \phi_k)$ converges to $(L, \eta)$.